Basic bank accounts - do you know what they are?

 Put simply, basic bank accounts are specially designed products for people with poor credit scores.
 They don’t come with an overdraft and there are no interest payments if you’re in credit.

 While they're free if you stay in the black, there are usually charges for unauthorised overdrafts and bounced payments.
 It is estimated that there are more than one million people in this country without access to a bank account.

 According to our survey, of the 54% of people who had heard of basic bank accounts, the majority thought they were free accounts with no overdraft.
 While this may be true for some people, those who slip into the red can be penalised.

 We also discovered that one fifth of the people we spoke to believed they had a basic account.
 It’s possible they're mistaken, because official figures suggest that just 12% of current account holders have basic bank accounts.
 If nothing else, this means there is a degree of confusion around basic accounts.

 You don’t have to have a bank account to access your money.
-There are also building society accounts - and of course there's the thinkmoney Personal Account, which is an alternative to a basic bank account and doesn’t require a credit check.
+There are also building society accounts - and of course there's the thinkmoney Current Account, which is an alternative to a basic bank account and doesn’t require a credit check.
 Furthermore, our team of Money Managers offer practical help with budgeting.
 We charge a monthly fee but we don’t allow you to go overdrawn, so there are no unexpected charges.